OpenDSA/OpenDSA/RST/en/Tutorials/webcattools.rst

 Here are instructions for how to install the Web-CAT submission plug-in for Eclipse.
-These instructions assume that you are running Eclipse versions Oxygen or Photon.
+These instructions were written for Eclipse version 25-3.

-If you have not installed Eclipse yet, or are running a version earlier than Oxygen, you can download the most recent version of the Eclipse IDE for Java Developers for your platform/architecture from https://www.eclipse.org/downloads/packages/.
+If you have not installed Eclipse yet, or are running a version earlier than this, you can download the most recent version of the Eclipse IDE for Java Developers for your platform/architecture from https://www.eclipse.org/downloads/packages/.
+You will need to chose a package (you can chose the installer, and then Eclipse IDE for Java Developers) and an architecture (most people want x860-64).

 .. odsafig:: Images/InstallVersion.png
    :width: 650